Poeschl/pixelflut-infrastructure/README.md

 If you intend to use this infrastructure on a non-linux system, make sure to comment out `network_mode: "host"` in the `docker-compose.*.yml` files.
 Docker Desktop does not support this network mode.
 On linux it does increase the performance, so its enabled on default.

+### Ansible installer

+In the `ansible` folder are ansible playbooks ready to distribute this repository to two hosts and set them up and running.
+More on the [README](ansible/README.md) inside the folder.

 ## Overview of services